-The System Diagnostics (Lead Test), which should be conducted first, is performed with the lead and the generator connected.
-Thus, if the System Diagnostics (Lead Test) is successful, both components are working properly.
-However, if the System Diagnostics (Lead Test) fails, either of the two components could be defective, or there may not be a good electrical connection between the generator and the lead connector pin(s).
-If a defective component is suspected, disconnect the lead and perform the optional Generator Diagnostics (Pre-Implant Test), using the resistor assembly supplied with the accessory pack.
+The System Diagnostics, which should be conducted first, is performed with the lead and the generator connected.
+Thus, if the System Diagnostics is successful, both components are working properly.
+However, if the System Diagnostics fails, either of the two components could be defective, or there may not be a good electrical connection between the generator and the lead connector pin.
+If a defective component is suspected, disconnect the lead and perform the optional Generator Diagnostics.
+Use the resistor assembly supplied with the accessory pack.

-Note: The programming wand should be placed into a sterile laser arm bag or equivalent (not provided by LivaNova) in order to introduce the programming wand into the sterile field.
-See the programming system physician's manuals for more information.
+NOTE: The Wand should be placed into a sterile laser arm bag or equivalent (Not provided by LivaNova) in order to introduce the Wand into the sterile field.

-Caution: During the intraoperative System Diagnostics (Lead Test), infrequent incidents of bradycardia and/or asystole have occurred.
-If asystole, severe bradycardia (heart rate < 40 bpm), or a clinically significant change in heart rate is encountered during a System Diagnostics (Lead Test) or during initiation of stimulation, physicians should be prepared to follow guidelines consistent with Advanced Cardiac Life Support (ACLS).
+WARNING: It is important to follow recommended implantation procedures and intra-operative product tests described in the "Implantation Procedure Overview" on page 90.
+During the intra-operative System Diagnostics infrequent incidents of bradycardia and/or asystole have occurred.
+If asystole, severe bradycardia (heart rate < 40 bpm), or a clinically significant change in heart rate is encountered during a System Diagnostics or during initiation of stimulation, physicians should be prepared to follow guidelines consistent with Advanced Cardiac Life Support (ACLS).

 Additionally, postoperative bradycardia can occur among patients with certain underlying cardiac arrhythmias.
-If a patient has experienced asystole, severe bradycardia (heart rate < 40 bpm), or a clinically significant change in heart rate during a System Diagnostics (Lead Test) at the time of initial device implantation, the patient should be placed on a cardiac monitor during initiation of stimulation.
+If a patient has experienced asystole, severe bradycardia (heart rate < 40 bpm), or a clinically significant change in heart rate during a System Diagnostics test at the time of initial device implantation, the patient should be placed on a cardiac monitor during initiation of stimulation.

-The safety of this therapy has not been systematically established for patients experiencing bradycardia or asystole during VNS Therapy System implantation.
+The safety of this therapy has not been systematically established for patients that experience bradycardia or asystole during VNS Therapy system implantation.